$w_{1+\infty}$ and Carrollian Holography: An Infinity of Soft Theorems

 In \cite{Saha:2023hsl}, it was shown how to recover the $1+3$D bulk AFS leading \cite{Weinberg:1965nx} and the subleading \cite{Cachazo:2014fwa} energetically soft graviton theorems by simply taking a temporal Fourier transformation \cite{Strominger:2014pwa,Pasterski:2015tva,Strominger:2017zoo} of the $S^+_1$ Ward identity \eqref{10} and then imposing an energetically soft limit only for the field $S^+_1$.
-To perform the temporal Fourier transformation\footnote{See \cite{Bekaert:2022ipg} describing the transformation for the general case of the $(1+d)$D bulk AFS that, for $d=3$, reduces to simply a Fourier transformation.}, opposite phase conventions were required \cite{Donnay:2022wvx} for the Carrollian conformal primaries with $\Delta=1$ that were to describe the outgoing or incoming bulk AFS mass-less particles in null-momentum space \cite{Donnay:2022aba,Donnay:2022wvx,Nguyen:2023vfz}; this convention was chosen in \cite{Saha:2023hsl} as (with $\omega\geq0$):
+To perform the temporal Fourier transformation, opposite phase conventions were required \cite{Donnay:2022wvx} for the Carrollian conformal primaries with $\Delta=1$ that were to describe the outgoing or incoming bulk AFS mass-less particles in null-momentum space \cite{Donnay:2022aba,Donnay:2022wvx,Nguyen:2023vfz}; this convention was chosen in \cite{Saha:2023hsl} as (with $\omega\geq0$):

 We now temporal Fourier transform the $S^+_2$ Ward identity \eqref{50} according to the above convention while choosing the outgoing convention for $S^+_2$ , complexify the energy $\omega$ of the field $S^+_2$ , set all $\Delta_p=1$ , $m_p=s_p$ (the helicity of the bulk mass-less particle) and finally, take the energetically soft $\omega\rightarrow0$ limit to obtain\footnote{modulo the zero-mode problem of $\partial_{t_p}^{-1}$ .}: